Hung Ga, Lam Sai Wing and Army Combatives

 Question: I have heard that Grand Master Lam Sai Wing has taught in the army.
 Is it true?
-Can you please give some examples of simple Hung Gar bare-hand combat techniques, which could be use in unarmed combat situation in the army or on the street today?
+Can you please give some examples of simple Hung Gar bare-hand combat techniques that could be used in an unarmed combat situation in the army or on the street today?

 Harvey H.